fiscet/vivid-films/README.md

 ### The user scrolls down the main page to see the movies based on release date
 For a better user experience let's implenent an infinite scroll instead of a pagination.
 I'll adopt an exixting library, maybe from ngx.

+[2020-11-17] After having seen the "server" response, I've noticed that:
+- We cannot control the page size
+- The release dates are not ordered
+So I will opt for a pagination system

 ### The user can save a “watch list” of the movies they want to watch
 It's like a shopping cart, I'll try to build it as generic as I can, so to reuse it in the future.